flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Not too long

-The summary should be shorter then 50 characters.
+The summary should ideally be no longer than 35 characters, and must be shorter than 50 characters.

 ### Not technical